Ivy Raider ‘Moneyball for Gunnery’

 This framework categorized predictor variables into three categories: unit, crew, and environmental factors.

-to test for quantitative relationships with the outcome variable.
-This study focused specifically on how
+test for quantitative relationships with the outcome variable.
+This study focused specifically on how unit and

 Data

-operating procedures (SOPs) to expand MMG data collection requirements during 2025 gunnery.
-However, we were
+procedures (SOPs) to expand MMG data collection requirements during 2025 gunnery.
+However, we were unable to

-unable to collect all variables due to imperfect SOP implementation and the limitation of a primarily manual
+collect all variables due to imperfect SOP implementation and the limitation of a primarily manual data entry

-data entry system.
-Our dataset included 164 crews in the brigade’s three Stryker infantry battalions, and we
+system.
+Our dataset included 164 crews in the brigade’s three Stryker infantry battalions, and we limited

-limited analysis to high-quality variables that at least two battalions collected to standard.
-Additionally,
+analysis to high-quality variables that at least two battalions collected to standard.
+Additionally, while MMG

-while MMG normally consists of six tables, we deliberately omitted Table IV from our gun line due to range
+normally consists of six tables, we deliberately omitted Table IV from our gun line due to range constraints,

 Figure 2 — Predictors of Crew Q1 Probability (Logistic Regression Model)